RochirmaiJeedula/SpotMate/README.md

-# SpotMate
+# SpotMate 🅿️🚗

+**SpotMate** is an AI-powered smart parking space rental and pricing system built with Flutter.
+It helps users discover, reserve, and pay for parking spaces in real-time based on availability and demand.
-A Flutter-based smart parking system that uses AI and geolocation to help users **discover**, **reserve**, and **price** parking spaces efficiently.
+The app uses AI and geolocation to suggest smart prices and available nearby parking slots efficiently.

 ---

-## 🌟 Features
+## 📲 Key Features
 - 🔍 Real-time search for nearby parking
-- 📍 Live geolocation & maps integration
+- 📍 Map view using Google Maps
-- 🧠 AI-based dynamic pricing
+- 🧠 AI-based dynamic pricing (planned)
-- 📆 Reservation & booking system
+- 📅 Schedule booking in advance
 - 💸 Cost estimator for parking slots
+- 🔐 Secure login & user management (coming soon)

 ---